sozialhelden/a11yscore-frontend/content/en/faqs/calculation.md

 ### Accessibility criteria

-A list of criteria is now defined for each subcategory, e.g., “train station.”
-If all criteria are met, this location is considered accessible for the a11y-Score.
-For train stations, this could mean, for example, that they are wheelchair accessible - e.g. every area is accessible via ramps or elevators - or that they have a tactile guidance system.
+We define a list of criteria for each subcategory, e.g., “train station.”
+If a location meets all criteria, it is considered accessible for the a11y-Score.
+For train stations, for example, we include wheelchair accessibility.
+This means that every area of the building is accessible at ground level.
+Floor guidance systems, real-time departure boards, and audio announcements are also included, along with many other criteria.

 ### Weighting of criteria

-These criteria are then weighted to reflect their importance for accessibility.
-For example, the wheelchair accessibility of a train station could be weighted more heavily than the presence of a toilet with grab bars.
+Since the criteria have varying degrees of influence on actual accessibility, they are weighted.
+For example, the wheelchair accessibility of a train station could be weighted differently than the presence of grab bars on both sides of a toilet.

 ### Data quality

-The quality of data in OSM can vary because it is maintained by volunteers.
-Therefore, data quality is also included in the calculation of the a11y-Score.
-Criteria for which the data is unclear or incomplete are weighted lower accordingly.
+Data completeness in OSM can vary locally, as the map is maintained by volunteers.
+Therefore, the a11y-Score takes data quality into account.
+Criteria with incomplete data are weighted lower, if possible.

 ### Calculation of the a11y-Score

-An a11y-Score is then calculated for each category based on the weighted criteria and data quality.
-These scores are then weighted and aggregated to obtain an overall score for a specific region.
+Based on the weighted criteria and data quality, the system ultimately calculates an a11y score for each category.
+These category scores are weighted again and then averaged to obtain an overall score for a region.

 ### Further information